 Back to Top

-If you wish to obtain an Honours (four-year) degree in the Life Sciences, you will need to take one of PHYS 107, 106, or 104.
-For Physics 107, Physics 4U or equivalent is recommended and a 4U or equivalent course in Mathematics is required.
-For Physics 106 and 104, Physics 4U or equivalent is required along with a previous or concurrent university course in Calculus.
+If you wish to obtain an Honours (four-year) degree in the Life Sciences, you will need to take one of PHYS 117, 106, or 104.
+Physics 4U or equivalent is recommended and a 4U or equivalent course in Mathematics is required.
+PHYS 117 is the recommended Physics course for students planning to select Life Science as their Plan.

 Back to Top